judekanjamala/RelRL/README.md

 Why3 supports a wide range of automated and interactive provers.
 In developing and testing examples for WhyRel, the emphasis has been on using SMT solvers to discharge VCs.
 These include Alt-Ergo, Z3, CVC3, and CVC4.
-Please refer to the Why3 installation documentation for instructions on how to install these, and other supported provers.
+Please refer to the Why3 installation documentation for instructions on how to install these and other supported provers.